Skip to main content

 Dive into our latest workshops and master the skills you need to maximize the power of the ESP32.

-This workshop is about advanced features of ESP-IDF and focuses on modular development, event loops, core dumps, size analysis and flash encryption.
+This workshop covers the advanced features of ESP-IDF and focuses on modular development, the event loop, core dumps, size analysis, and flash encryption.

 More Workshops